 Also of interest is that Chesapeake has more people living here who work in computers and math than 95% of the places in the US.

 Chesapeake is an extremely ethnically-diverse city.
 The people who call Chesapeake home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chesapeake residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Chesapeake include English, Irish, Italian, and French .
+Important ancestries of people in Chesapeake include English, German, Irish, Italian, and European.

 The most common language spoken in Chesapeake is English.
 Other important languages spoken here include Spanish and Tagalog.